Skip to content

 Step 5: Define users and assign them to groups

-2. Assign Cameron to the HR-Manager group and assign Alex to the HR-Officer group.
-For step-by-step instructions on assigning a user to a group, see Assign groups in the Asgardeo documentation.
+2. Assign Cameron to the HR-Manager group and Alex to the HR-Officer group.
+For instructions, see Assign Groups.

 Step 6: Obtain an access token and try out the API

-1. Construct the authorization URL as follows by replacing the placeholders with appropriate values:
+1. Construct the authorization URL as follows:

 <authorize_URL>?response_type=code&client_id=<clientID>&redirect_uri=<redirect_URL>&scope=<scopes>

-• Replace <clientID> with the value populated as Consumer Key in the Application Keys pane.
+• Replace <clientID> with the Consumer Key.

 curl <token_url> -d "grant_type=authorization_code&code=<code>&redirect_uri=<redirect_uri>" -H "Authorization: Basic <base64(clientId:clientSecret)>"